 Even as criminal mischief rates have gone down in recent years, it continues to be a big problem among the youth.
 According to the Texas Department of Public Safety, in 2016, there were 1,491 juveniles arrested for vandalism.
 Texas laws can be tough on criminal mischief offenses even with minors.
 It’s best to seek a lawyer for criminal mischief of juveniles if you have a case like this on your hands.
-If your minor has gotten in trouble with the law and is now charged with criminal mischief, you should seek legal counsel right now.
+If your minor is in trouble with the law and is now charged with criminal mischief, you should seek legal counsel right now.
 If he or she meant no wrong but got charged anyway, you will need a lawyer for criminal mischief to build a viable defense for your case.

-At The Gonzalez Law Group, PLLC, we make sure to analyze your case front to back and share every step of the juvenile process with you.
+At The Gonzalez Law Group, we make sure to analyze your case front to back and share every step of the juvenile process with you.
 We understand the emotional toll cases like one can take on you and your family.
 Call our office at (832) 530-4070 for a consultation with no strings attached.

 We work with clients living in Harris County, Galveston County, Montgomery County, Fort Bend County, Brazoria County, Liberty County, Chambers County, Waller County, and more.